enableiot/iotkit-agent/README.md

 The IoT Kit Agent includes default certificates to provide "out of the box" connectivity.
 These are fine for public data submissions but should not be used for production deployments.

+## What's new in version 1.7.0
+DP-3864 – Support for actuations via websocket protocol.
+Changed default connector to rest+ws.

 ## What's new in version 1.6.5
 DP-3645 – Fixed problem with config location when using symlink.